 By the end of the party the whole days filming had been edited and was shown on the big screen as a grand finale while a lucky draw gave out prizes to the guests.

 The weddings finish early in the afternoon, often suddenly.
 People hurry quickly away.
 There is no disco or evening do and usually no honeymoon.
 Its all over by tea time.

 Not many weddings are as lavish as Wen Wen’s.
 A large number will be more modest affairs, but there is enough demand, for the company that organised it, to have four rooms decorated in different fantasy styles for the sole purpose of holding these events.
 The company organises the whole day’s package including the pre party photography and hire of outfits.
 When you see the number of wedding shops in the shopping streets and the lines of couples on the beaches, outside of churches and posing in front of historic vistas for their photographs, it shows how big an industry wedding organising has become.

 Whereas the trend since China opened up in the 1980s has been for increasingly extravagant and showy weddings, in the UK, Church weddings and the pageantry that goes with them have been waning in popularity for years; according to the Office for National Statistics, falling by 50% since the 1980s.
-Western weddings have become more personalised with greater choices of venues, catering and clothes choices.
-Perhaps Chinese weddings will go the same way with the next generation starting to explore their own rich culture instead of parodying the west, building in more of their unique and ancient heritage to create something more of their own.
+Western weddings have become more personalised with greater choices of venues, catering and clothes options.
+Perhaps Chinese weddings will go the same way, with the next generation starting to explore their own rich culture instead of parodying the west, building in more of their unique and ancient heritage to create something more of their own.